brettchalupa/brettchalupa.github.io/_works/brief-moments-of-life.md

     url: https://www.youtube.com/playlist?list=PLRm5b9tF58dHL-mdxuVttdAo-5arQ9Q0r
 ---

-Brief Moments of Life is a collection of very short stories by Brett Chalupa.
+Brief Moments of Life is a collection of very short stories.
 Concise and emotional, each story offers a glimpse into the life of each character.

-New stories are published weekly, and they will collected into a book upon completion.